cassidoo/HTML-CSS-Tutorial/README.md

 Right now, I'm going to show you how to write CSS just straight in your HTML documents.
 That's still kind of wrong, but it'll give you the basics.
 After that, we'll move into the big leagues and have separate files for everything.
 Pumped.

-Open up your Styles folder again and open style2.html in your favorite editor.
+Open up your **3 - Styles** folder again and open style2.html in your favorite editor.
 This site is pretty barebones.
 Let's take out the barebones part and just make it pretty.

 We're going to be working in the `<head>` tag again.
 Underneath the `<title>` tag, stick in the following: